Valaa-Technologies/valaa-vault/docs/AUTH-AUTH-ARCH.md

 ### 1.3.1.
 The authority is a singular, standard ValOS authority

-The authority hosts all the partitions necessary for the client application as well as for all of its users.
+The authority hosts all the chronicles necessary for the client application as well as for all of its users.

 ### 1.3.2.
 The vapp-worker is a perspire worker